QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 Let's run some experiments using this code.

-First, we can solve the ODE using an appropriate algorthm (e.g. a good default for non-stiff ODEs might be ``Tsit5()``, which is the Tsitouras 5/4 Runge-Kutta method).

-Most accurate and high-performance ODE solvers appropriate for this class of problems will have adaptive time-stepping, so you will not specify any sort of grid

 .. code-block:: julia

     sol = solve(prob, Tsit5())
     @show length(sol.t);

-We see that the adaptive time-stepping used approximately 45 time-steps to solve this problem to the desires accuracy.
+We see that the adaptive time-stepping used approximately 50 time-steps to solve this problem to the desires accuracy.
 Evaluating the solver at points outside of those time-steps uses the an interpolator consistent with the solution to the ODE.

 See `here <https://docs.sciml.ai/stable/basics/solution/>`__ for details on analyzing the solution, and `here <https://docs.sciml.ai/stable/basics/plot/>`__ for plotting tools.
 The built-in plots for the solutions provide all of the `attributes <https://docs.juliaplots.org/latest/tutorial/`__ in `Plots.jl <https://github.com/JuliaPlots/Plots.jl>`__.

 .. code_block:: julia

-    # TODO: Chris, We could plot something else as well?
-Deaths, etc??
-Also labels broken
+    # TODO: Chris, nice ways to resvale things or use two axis?
-    plot(sol, vars = [3, 5], label = ["i(t)" "c(t)"], lw = 2, title = "Current and Cumulated Infected")
+    plot(sol, vars = [7, 8], label = ["c(t)" "M(t)"], lw = 2, title = "Cumulative Infected and Total Mortality")

 Experiment 1: Constant Reproduction Case